odysseyhack/odysseyhack.github.io/README.md

 # Free service to evaluate the maturity of your prototype

+During the Odyssey Hackathon Software Improvement Group (SIG) Code JEDI will support the teams to write future-proof code by means of tooling and advice.
+In short: The Code JEDI will assess the maturity of your prototype.

 When: 12 - 14 April 2019

 Where:  The former Sugar Factory, Groningen NL